 eSports in Canada is built on the popularity of video gaming, which has proven a successful industry all on its own.
 Canada ranks #8 in the world in terms of game revenues, estimated at $2.3 billion in 2018.
 The number of active players in the country is estimated at 21.2 million.
 Another interesting fact is that gaming in Canada is gender-neutral, with almost the same number of male and female players engaging with video games, and eSports, according to Newzoo.
 Canadians prefer League of Legends as the most-watched eSports game, but no exact numbers are available.
 In 2019, an estimated 1.5 million Canadians watched eSports at least once monthly.
 With the signage of the Vancouver Titans who are housed at the Rogers Arena in Vancouver, Canadians turned an eye to other popular eSports franchises, Overwatch and the Overwatch League.

-Best Bookmakers - October 2024
+Best Bookmakers - November 2024

 What eSports Games Are Popular in Canada in 2023?